cs4641team4summer2020/cs4641team4summer2020.github.io/lstmresults.md

 ![LSTM Capacity 2](/images/LSTM2Capacity.JPG)

-Its important to note that this visualization seems to do much better than the first model because it is only predicting one cycle into the future
+Its important to note that this visualization seems to do much better than the first model only because it is predicting only one cycle into the future.